Traction therapy

 Benefits and Advantages

-The advantages of traction therapy include its non-invasive nature and its ability to directly improve the biomechanical environment of affected areas.
-Clinical studies show that approximately 60-75% of patients experience a reduction of more than 30% in pain VAS scores after completing treatment.
+The advantages of traction therapy include its non-invasive nature and ability to directly improve the biomechanical environment of affected areas.
+Clinical studies show that approximately 60-75% of patients experience a reduction of more than 30% in pain VAS scores after completing the therapy.
 Benefits include:

 • Immediate sensation of spinal stretching comfort